mcinteerj/rdbms-mdb-migration-workshop/troubleshooting/README.md

 Solution

-Something went wrong, watch the MongoSyphon.log for the [ERROR] line.
+Something went wrong, watch the MongoSyphon.log for the [ERROR] line and look for it in the index below.

 # Index